datpham0412/Eunora/README.md

 Most mood trackers focus on *what* is logged.
 Eunora focuses on *how interaction happens*.

-By adapting pacing, tone, and flow to emotional state, Eunora becomes an emotionally responsive system — not just a mood log.
+By adapting pacing, tone, and flow to emotional state, Eunora becomes an emotionally responsive system, not just a mood log.

 ## User Flow Overview